YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/posts/2021/20210508-imitation-2021-intro.md

 +++
-title = "What K-Pop Idols Go Through According to 「Imitation」" description = "The road to becoming a K-Pop idol is not as easy as most assume."	# For Schema.org; OpenGraph; Twitter Cards
+title = "What K-Pop Idols Go Through According to 《Imitation》" description = "The road to becoming a K-Pop idol is not as easy as most assume."	# For Schema.org; OpenGraph; Twitter Cards

 date = "2021-05-08T13:54:00+08:00"